 After the 1992 McDonald’s hot coffee incident, the precedent was set, and many restaurants saw an increase in the number of product liability lawsuits filed against them for injurious products.
 Product liability protects consumers from the negligence of corporations, and because of this law, many cases have started to come to the media’s attention.

-Depending on the accident and severity of your injuries, Starbucks spilled coffee and liquids slip & fall, lawyers will be better capable of placing a value on your potential new case.
-The two types of damages an accident victim can ask for in their personal injury claim are economic and non-economic damages.
+Depending on the accident and severity of your injuries, Starbucks spilled coffee, and liquids slip & fall, lawyers will be better capable of placing a value on your potential new case.
+An accident victim can ask for two types of damages in their personal injury claim: economic and non-economic.

-It’s simple to calculate economic damage by considering medical expenses, lost wages, future income losses, transportation, and accommodation costs associated with medical treatment in most slip and fall accidents.
+Calculating economic damage is simple by considering medical expenses, lost wages, future income losses, transportation, and accommodation costs associated with medical treatment in most slip-and-fall accidents.

-However, it is challenging to value non-economic damages such as pain and suffering, emotional trauma, mental anguish, loss of companionship, and others.
+However, it is challenging to value non-economic damages such as pain and suffering, emotional trauma, mental anguish, and loss of companionship.

 A resourceful law firm has legal and medical experts on its board to help determine the value of non-economic damages and file a Starbucks injury claim accordingly.

 Employees at coffee shops can act negligently, harming you or your family and causing fall accidents and horrific scalds.
 It’s not fair that you bear the brunt of an accident caused by someone else.
 However, not all accidents give rise to a legal claim.